How to Calculate Record of Employment (ROE) Correctly in 2025

 1. Automate with Payroll Software

-Modern payroll systems offer built-in ROE Web integration, dramatically reducing manual errors.
+Modern payroll systems offer built-in ROE Web integration, dramatically reducing manual errors, which is why many organizations seek vendor shortlisting support before selecting a payroll platform.
 Look for platforms certified to file ROEs electronically.

 2. Maintain Updated Employee Records